sekyondaMeta/helion/docs/helion_puzzles.md

 # If you set this to info you will see the output Triton Code
 logging.getLogger().setLevel(logging.WARNING)

+# Device selection - use CUDA if available, otherwise CPU
+device = "cuda" if torch.cuda.is_available() else "cpu" print(f"Using device: {device}")

+if device == "cpu":
+    print("⚠️  Note: Running on CPU.
+For best performance, use a CUDA-enabled environment.")
 ```

 Let's also create a simple testing function to verify our implementations.